morph-l2/morph-doc/docs/quick-start/1-welcome-to-morph.md

 :::tip

-Beta Testnet Stage: Morph is currently in the beta testnet phase, offering a brand-new platform for exploration.
+Mainnet Beta Stage: Morph is currently in the mainnet beta phase, offering a brand-new platform for exploration.
 We encourage you to delve into its features and capabilities.

 :::